Pwd9000-ML/terraform-azurerm-secure-backend/Modules/backend/ReadMe.md

 ## Usage

 The initial setup needs to be performed by an admin user who has sufficient permissions to Azure via CLI.
-Providers required:
+Providers and terraform version requirements:

+- terraform version >= 0.12.0
-- provider "azuread" {}
+- provider "azuread" >= 0.6.0
-- provider "azurerm" {}
+- provider "azurerm" >= 0.6.0

 Module Input variables:

-- backend_storage_account_name - (Required) Specifies the name of the Backend Storage Account.
+- backend_storage_account_name - (Required) Specifies the name of the Backend Storage Account (must be unique, all lowercase).
-- kv_name - (Required) Specifies the name of the Backend Key Vault.
+- kv_name - (Required) Specifies the name of the Backend Key Vault (must be unique).
 - backend_resource_group_name - (Optional) Specifies the name of the Backend Resource Group.
 - common_tags - (Optional) Optional map of strings to use as tags on resources.
 - environment - (Optional) Specifies the name of the environment (e.g. Development).